 The platform is the main structural component of the Shiplift.
-TITAN can offer both rigid or articulated platform design, always ensuring the best stability for any load distribution.
-The structure is a high resistance frame construction which has been designed using modern FEM analysis.
+TITAN can offer either rigid or articulated platform design, always ensuring the best stability for any load distribution.
+The structure is a high resistance frame construction that has been designed using modern FEM analysis.
 Equal lifting and lowering of the platform are secured through modern and precise position sensors and a balancing control system.
-The Shiplift platform is of simple design to facilitate easy maintenance since the structure is subjected to adverse environmental conditions, but unnecessary weight should be minimized.
+The Shiplift platform is of simple design to facilitate easy maintenance since the structure is subjected to adverse environmental conditions, but the unnecessary weight should be minimized.
 The future use of the platform should be considered before the design is undertaken: It can be used as a working platform if desired, or the deck may be of lightweight construction when not.
 The platform is also furnished with a locking system to ensure the safest operation while transferring the vessel and/or for the maintenance of the platform.
 This locking system turns the platform into a safe maintenance or building place if needed.
-The rail transition devices ensure smooth rolling between platform and quay.
+The rail transition devices ensure smooth-rolling between platform and quay.

 The lower sheaves are attached to the extremes of the transversal beams of the platform.
 These sheaves are furnished with antifriction bearings mounted on a common shaft.
 The type of sheaves used depends on their position and load.
 The bearings are protected against seawater and furnished with a long time lubricating filling.